learn-co-curriculum/dsc-conditional-probability/README.md

 ### Additional note: the complement of an event

-You learned about (absolute and relative) complements before, but in the complement of an event is also extendible to conditional probabilities.
+You learned about (absolute and relative) complements before, but the complement of an event is also applicable to conditional probabilities.

 The basic rule is: